coopermaa/awesome-rack/README.md

 * [sinatra-flash](https://github.com/SFEley/sinatra-flash) - An implementation of show-'em-once 'flash' messages for the Sinatra Web
   framework. (~ 50 LOC, note this is not a middleware.)
 * [rack-emstream](https://github.com/johnbintz/rack-emstream) - Simple middleware for streaming with EventMachine-capable servers
+* [sc](https://github.com/macournoyer/sc) - If static site generators were vegies, this one would be a pickle.
 * [machined](https://github.com/petebrowne/machined) - A static site generator and Rack server built using Sprockets 2.0
 * [rack-jekyll](https://github.com/adaoraul/rack-jekyll) - Transform your [Jekyll](http://github.com/mojombo/jekyll) app into Rack application
-* [Middleware](https://github.com/middleman/middleman) - A static site generator using all the shortcuts and tools in modern web development.
+* [Middleman](https://github.com/middleman/middleman) - A static site generator using all the shortcuts and tools in modern web development.
 You can use Rack middlewares to modify content on-the-fly and intercept requests before they are processed by the server (Middleman).
 Middleman itslef has Rack middlewares to minify CSS and JavaScript files.
 * [Brochure](https://github.com/sstephenson/brochure) - Rack application for serving static sites with ERB templates (or any of the many template languages supported by Tilt)